Skip to content

 Kitchens are common — most hostels have communal kitchens for self-catering.

-Air conditioning isn’t universal in older buildings.
-Check listings if you’re traveling June–September.
+Air conditioning is not universal in older buildings.
+Check listings if traveling June–September.

 Earplugs are essential for any dorm anywhere.
 Some hostels provide free disposable ones.